ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-asia.md

 >
 > Unlike dedicated servers, there is no need to tag a VLAN directly on a Public Cloud instance.
 >
-> For more information about vRack VLAN management for dedicated servers, see this guide: [Create multiple vLANs in vRack](../../dedicated/multiple-vlans/)
+> For more information about vRack VLAN management for dedicated servers, see this guide: [Creating multiple vLANs in a vRack](../../dedicated/multiple-vlans/).

 > [!warning]
  > Because vRack is managed at the OVHcloud infrastructure level, you can only administer it through the OVHcloud Control Panel and the OVHcloud API.